$38.50-$47.69 hourly / $6,673.02-$8,266.70 monthly / $80,076.24-$99,200.40 annual

 Installs and maintains multimedia software and equipment and ensures their efficient and effective operation.

-Recommends the purchase of multimedia software, hardware, and equipment.
+Recommends the purchase of multimedia software, hardware, and equipment in an effort to improve accessibility and student learning.

 Designs, updates, and maintains web pages in support of instructional programs at a college.